 In a film that was accused of lifting many elemental plot devices from Basic Instinct, Body of Evidence stars Madonna as a woman whose sexual prowess is so overpowering that it causes a 63-year-old man to die of a heart attack while having sex with her.
 Willem Dafoe stars as a lawyer who is hired to defend Madonna’s character, but even he can’t resist her sexual charms.
 Body of Evidence was originally given an NC-17 rating but it was further censored to give it an R.

-Kevin Costner stars as a former Secret Service agent who is hired to protect pop star Whitney Houston from a violent stalker and a steamy sexual relationship emerges between the two.
+Kevin Costner stars as a former Secret Service agent who is hired to protect pop star Whitney Houston from a violent stalker and a steamy sexual relationship begins between the two.
 The film was written by Lawrence Kasdan in the 1970s with Steve McQueen and Diana Ross as the intended costars.
 Kevin Costner, a producer on this film, fought to have Whitney Houston star opposite of him.
-The film’s soundtrack sold an estimated 45 million copies and as of 2021 was the number one most successful movie soundtrack of all time.
+The film’s soundtrack sold an estimated 45 million copies and was the number one most successful movie soundtrack of all time.

 In a movie clearly influenced by classics such as Alfred Hitchcock’s Vertigo, Roman Polanski’s Rosemary’s Baby, and Ingmar Bergman’s Persona, director Barbet Schroeder pairs Jennifer Jason Leigh and Bridget Fonda as roommates whose relationship ends in death.
 Describing the film as being about a “roommate from hell,” Roger Ebert praised the film for its quality despite the fact that it could technically be classified as a slasher film: “No genre is beyond redemption or beneath contempt, and here the slasher genre is given its due with strong performances and direction.”